darkworldchamp/eth-avax_module1/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g.,new.sol).
 Copy and paste the following code into the file.

+# Requirements

+Solidity version: ^0.8.20

+# License

+This project is licensed under the MIT License.